anonymouscoolguy/HappyGrind/docs/networks/network-fundamentals.md

 <details><summary>Virtual Private Network (VPN) 🕵</summary>
 <p>

-A VPN is similiar to a _LAN_ or _WLAN_, but it allows its users to log into the network **remotely**.
+A VPN is similar to a _LAN_ or _WLAN_, but it allows its users to log into the network **remotely**.
 To enter a LAN or WLAN network you need to physically be there (via wire or wireless), a VPN allows you be somewhere else and still enter the LAN as if you were physically present.

 For example, if your awesome business has a VPN network, your employees will be able to access your _LAN_ network, which is physically in the office, in their homes.